MWRuszczycky/btx/README.md

 ## To do and known issues

 * See if there is away to fix the script parser to work more cleanly with escaped characters entered at the command line.
-* Include a test bibliography and a short getting-started tutorial.
 * Fix/add a real REPL.